Source code for openghg.transform._regrid

 from openghg.types import construct_xesmf_import_error, ArrayLike, ArrayLikeMatch

-def _getGridCC(lat: ndarray, lon: ndarray) -> Tuple[ndarray, ndarray]:
+def _getGridCC(lat: ndarray, lon: ndarray) -> tuple[ndarray, ndarray]:

 """